Battle of Shiloh: Battlefield preservation

 The War Department established the Pittsburg Landing National Cemetery in 1866, and its name was changed to Shiloh National Cemetery in 1889.
-Shiloh National Military Park was established by the United States Congress on December 27, 1894.
+The Shiloh National Military Park was established by the United States Congress on December 27, 1894.
 Originally under the administration of the War Department, the park was transferred to the National Park Service of the Department of the Interior in 1933.
-A private organization, the American Battlefield Trust, has been involved with saving more than 1,401 acres of the battlefield.
-Sites such as the Bloody Pond, Hornet's Nest, and Pittsburg Landing are part of the park.
+The American Battlefield Trust, a non-profit battlefield land preservation organization, has been involved with its partners in saving more than 1,401 acres of the Shiloh and Fallen Timbers battlefields in 30 different transactions from 2001 to 2023.
+Sites such as the Bloody Pond, Hornet's Nest and Pittsburg Landing are part of the park.
 The Shiloh Church at the park is a nearly exact representation of the original, constructed using 150-year-old timber.
 Additional points in the park include Fraley Field, the Peach Orchard, Ruggles' Battery, Grant's Last Line, and the site of Johnston's death.
 In 2022, the park consisted of over 5,200 acres.